stepan-mitkin/son/README.md

 return "FizzBuzz"
 ```

-A Son file consists of one or more sections.
-Each section can include optional shared code and may contain one or more plots.
+A Son file can include optional shared code and may contain one or more plots.
-The **fizzbuzz.js** file contains only one, default section.

-A plot can include both rules and actions.
+A plot includes rules and actions.
 Actions are written in plain JavaScript, while rules are defined using the functions `yes()` and `no()`.

-At runtime, only one plot from each section is executed.
+At runtime, only one plot is executed.

-A `return` or `throw` statement terminates the function.
-In such a case, all remaining sections are skipped.
+A `return` or `throw` statement terminates the plot.

-The matching rules for all plots within a section must be mutually exclusive, meaning only the rules of one plot can be true at a time.
+The matching rules for all plots must be mutually exclusive, meaning only the rules of one plot can be true at a time.

 The order in which the matching rules are evaluated is important, so ensure they are arranged correctly.